Please Wait!

 * Provision of specialist resources or equipment to support the child in class

 All children will be delivered high quality first teaching, regardless of their needs.
-We expose all children to the same learning and same objective and make changes to allow our SEND pupils to reach these same outcomes.
-These changes may include scaffolding the learning, using practical equipment, giving children extra resources, working with a partner or adult, providing images to support work and much more.
+We expose all children to the same learning and same objective and make adaptations to allow our SEND pupils to reach these same outcomes.
+These adaptations may include scaffolding the learning, using practical equipment, giving children extra resources, working with a partner or adult, providing images to support work, using concrete apparatus and the use of technology.
 There maybe some cases when we do need to differentiate the learning for an individual, but they will still be accessing the same area of learning as their peers.

 For children with an Education Health Care Plan (EHCP), the decision on the type and amount of support will be made when the plan is being produced or through the annual review process; this is in consultation with all persons involved with the child including SLT, professional bodies, parents/carers and the child themselves if appropriate.